Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Confusion noise for future polarised experiments

 \subsubsection{Method and validation}

-The confusion noise{\footnote{We only consider the confusion noise due to extragalactic sources since, in the high Galactic latitude cosmological fields, the cirrus confusion noise is negligible or is a minor contribution to the total noise \citep{dole2003}, or can be mitigated using component separation methods.}} is usually defined as the fluctuations of the background sky brightness below which sources cannot be detected individually.
+The confusion noise{\footnote{We only considered the confusion noise due to extragalactic sources because in the high Galactic latitude cosmological fields, the cirrus confusion noise is negligible, contributes very little to the total noise \citep{dole2003}, or can be mitigated using component separation methods.}} is usually defined as fluctuations of the background sky brightness below which sources cannot be detected individually.
 These fluctuations are caused by intrinsically discrete extragalactic sources.
 In the far-IR, sub-mm, and mm, the confusion noise is an important part of the total noise budget because of the limited size of the telescopes compared to the wavelength.
-The confusion noise is often greater than the instrument noise and therefore severely limits the survey depth \citep[e.g.][]{lagache2003, dole2003, negrello2004,Nguyen2010}.\\
+The confusion noise is even often greater than the instrument noise and therefore severely limits the survey depth \citep[e.g.][]{lagache2003, dole2003, negrello2004,Nguyen2010}.\\

-When measuring a point source flux, the root mean square (rms) fluctuations due to extragalactic point sources is the sum of three components:
+When the flux of a point source is measured, the root mean square (rms) fluctuations due to extragalactic point sources are the sum of three components:

 where $\sigma_{SNrad}$, $\sigma_{SNir}$, and $\sigma_{Clus}$ are the rms fluctuations associated with the radio shot noise, dusty galaxy shot noise, and dusty galaxy clustering, respectively (we recall that clustering from radio sources is neglected, see Sect.\,\ref{sect:intro}).
 They are related to the power spectrum $P_{k}$ following